vladimir-s/terms-descriptions/readme.txt

 8. Update DB message may appear after plugin upgrade at the top of admin pages.
 In this case backup you database and press "Update DB" button.
 9. Go to "Terms" > "Options" and select parser type.
 Simple parser will search for exact terms.
 Simple parser with quotes support will search for terms that may be surrounded with quotes.
 10. If you change permalinks structure go to "Term" > "Terms" page and press "Update permalinks" button
+11. If you want to disable the plugin for individual posts check "Disable Terms Descriptions plugin for this post" checkbox (at the bottom of post edit screen)

 == Screenshots ==